OpenEducationAnalytics/OpenEducationAnalytics/framework/readme.md

 1) Run the framework setup script like this (substitute "mysuffix" with your preferred suffix, which must be less than 13 characters and can only contain letters and numbers - this will be used as a suffix in the naming of provisioned resources): \
 `./OpenEduAnalytics/framework/setup.sh <synapse workspace name> <storage account name> <keyvault name>` \
 for example: `./OpenEduAnalytics/framework/setup.sh syn-oea-cisd3a stoeacisd3a kv-oea-cisd3a`

+You can also choose to import framework assets manually by:
+- Click 'Develop' in the left nav, click on the '+' and select 'Import', then select the .ipynb files under framework/notebook
+- Click 'Integrate' in the left nav, click on the '+' and select 'Import from pipeline template', then select the .zip files under framework/template (this will require additional setup because there are dependencies to linked-services in these pipelines, so those will have to also be manually setup).

 # Landing data in stage1 (extraction and landing)
 The process of data extraction from source systems as well as the process of landing that initial data set in the data lake is orchestrated through the use of [Synapse Pipelines (or Azure Data Factory)](https://docs.microsoft.com/en-us/azure/data-factory/concepts-pipelines-activities).